With my Little Red Umbrella!

 Ok, so why NOT stand in the middle of the street for a photo?
 In New York City’s Times Square?
 In the rain?
 At 3:00 in the morning?

 Well, probably because it WAS 3:00 in the morning!
-No taxi cabs blazing around the corner, no horns blowing, and no officers blowing a whistle at us to get out of the street!
-The noise!
+No taxi cabs blazing around the corner, no horns blowing, and no officers blowing whistles at us to get out of the street!
 I can just hear it!
-I must say, though, that I love those loud, crazy, somewhat chaotic sounds of the Big Apple during rush hour, which we all know, is every daylight and evening hour in New York City.
+The usual noise of the city that never sleeps was for a few hours in this very early part of the morning, well, sleeping.
+I love those loud, crazy, somewhat chaotic sounds of the Big Apple during rush hour, which we all know, is every daylight and evening hour in New York City.
 It’s what I crave.
 It’s what I look forward to when heading to that jazzy, energetic metropolis!

 This was a well planned trip.
 My friends and I had 4 full days of broadway shows, fancy dinners, and great shopping!
 The weather had been perfect throughout the entire trip.
 What more could we have asked for!
 Everyone on the trip was a photographer so great weather was a huge plus for an adventure such as this!
 Although just as much fun, our last night was a little different than the others.
 Not wanting the night to end (or the trip for that matter), my friends and I decided to see if this theatrical giant that never sleeps was capable of creating a stage for us that was quite different from any we had seen before in this city.
 Since a light rain had just begun I purchased a little red umbrella from the boutique of our hotel.
 Without a plan or our cameras we set out to see just what photos we could capture with our iPhones.
 As the night turned into the wee hours of the morning, the multitudes of people had disappeared and there was no traffic, yet the city lights were all still on.
 It was as if we had the whole city to ourselves…like an empty theater after a broadway show with all the props remaining.
 We discovered the big red HOPE sculpture on 7th Avenue and the big red LOVE sculpture about a block away on 6th Avenue.
 We were told later that if we had just gone to another corner, we would have discovered FAITH.
 I’m glad we didn’t go on a hunt for a FAITH sculpture, because I’m pretty sure there wasn’t one!